 What kind of ground beef do I use?

 Since these kebabs will be grilled.
 You need the beef to have some fat in it.
-I typically use either ground chuck which is 80/20 ration, or ground round which is 85/15 ratio lean/fat.
+I typically use either ground chuck, which is an 80/20 ratio, or ground round, which is an 85/15 ratio of lean/fat.

 Don’t forget to tag us on social media when you try these kabobs!
 I love to see your creations, #valentinascorner.